rilldata/rill/docs/docs/quickstart/local.md

 ---
-title: Quick start
+title: Quick start on local
-sidebar_label: Quick start
+sidebar_label: Local
-sidebar_position: 15
+sidebar_position: 10
 ---

 Follow this tutorial to install Rill and create a project on your local computer in less than two minutes.